Ira A. Fulton Schools of Engineering: History

+In March of 2023, the Fulton Schools expanded again with the announcement of a new school on the ASU West Valley campus: the School of Integrated Engineering, bringing the number of Fulton Schools to eight.

 Location

 The Fulton Schools administrative offices and some departments are located within The Brickyard building complex on Mill Avenue in downtown Tempe, Arizona.

-The Fulton Schools has more than 1,000,000 square feet of space in over a dozen buildings on ASU's Tempe and Polytechnic campuses.
-Degree programs are offered in-person on both the Tempe campus and the Polytechnic campus (Mesa, Arizona), and online at ASU Online.
+The Fulton Schools has more than 1,000,000 square feet of space in over a dozen buildings on ASU's Tempe, Polytechnic and West Valley campuses.
+Degree programs are offered in-person on the Tempe, Polytechnic (Mesa, Arizona), and West Valley campuses, and online at ASU Online.

-In September 2014, The College Avenue Commons building was opened as the new home of the School of Sustainable Engineering and the Built Environment, including the Del E. Webb School of Construction (DEWSC).
+In September 2014, The Paul C. Helmick Center (formerly College Avenue Commons) was opened as the new home of the School of Sustainable Engineering and the Built Environment, including the Del E. Webb School of Construction (DEWSC).
 DEWSC students, faculty and alumni contributed to the design and construction of the building, which features some exposed construction elements which allow it to be used as a teaching tool.
 Like many ASU and Fulton Schools buildings, it is Leadership in Energy and Environmental Design (LEED) Gold certified.

 In August 2017, The Fulton Schools opened Tooker House, a residential community “built for engineers.”
 Tooker House is a 1,600-person, co-ed residential community for Fulton Schools undergraduate students and features on-site digital classrooms and state-of-the-art makerspaces.